eeevgeniev/EConnect/README.md

 **Note** currently up to 10 results are supported.

-**Note** every mehtod has alternative async method with the same name and postfix 'Async'
+**Note** every mehtod has alternative async method with the same name and postfix 'Async'.

 ### Adding or replacing parser with custom one: